Spelt Banana Muffins

 Dry ingredients

-- In a large bowl, whisk together the flour, cinnamon, nutmeg, baking soda, baking powder, and salt.
-Set aside.
+- In a large bowl, mix together the spelt flour, cinnamon, nutmeg, baking soda, baking powder, and salt.

 Wet ingredients

-- In a separate bowl, whisk together the mashed bananas and egg.
-Then add the oil, maple syrup, and vanilla extract, and mix until everything is well incorporated.
+- In a separate bowl, whisk the mashed bananas and egg.
+Add the oil, maple syrup, and vanilla.
+Whisk again until smooth and well combined.

 Make the batter

-- Add the wet ingredients to the dry ingredients and stir until just combined.
-Fold in the walnuts.
+- Pour the wet ingredients into the dry and stir until just combined.
+Fold in the chopped walnuts.

 - Bake for 20–22 minutes, or until a toothpick inserted into the center comes out clean.

-- Let the muffins cool for 5 minutes in the pan, then transfer them to a wire rack to finish cooling.
+- Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack.

 Notes

-- Storage: store leftover muffins in a sealed container either on the countertop or in the fridge for up to 5 days.
-Reheat them in the oven or microwave as needed.
+- Storage: Keep muffins in an airtight container at room temperature for up to 3 days or in the fridge for up to 5 days.
+Reheat briefly before serving.

 There is nothing better than the smell of fresh baked banana bread.
 I can’t believe that I have never thought to make them in muffin form!!
 This is happening in my kitchen this evening, thanks so much for sharing :)